 To engage customers on Instagram you have to know how to take Instagram photos that amaze — plain and simple.
 Visually-stunning accounts earn followers.

-For those selling products, know that 93% of people consider an image one of the most important factors in a purchase decision.
+According to Statista, over 100 million photos and videos are uploaded everyday in Instagram.
+And for those selling products, know that 93% of people consider an image one of the most important factors in a purchase decision.

 People want to be inspired.
 They want to feel something.
 They want to love your profile.